turingschool-examples/frontend-mod-1-prework/section2/README.md

 You should now be able to log in to GitHub, navigate to your remote prework repository and see all the work you did today!

-## FYI - Vocabulary you'll encounter in the reading
+## Vocabulary From Book

-The readings in the `JAVASCRIPT & JQUERY` book use JavaScript in a way that is likely unfamiliar to you.
-The book uses specific Javascript properties and functions to interact with HTML elements on a webpage, like changing or adding text on a webpage.
+The readings in the `JAVASCRIPT & JQUERY: Interactive Front-End Web Development` book use JavaScript in a way that is likely unfamiliar to you.
+The book uses specific JavaScript properties and functions to interact with HTML elements on a webpage, like changing or adding text on a webpage.
 Initially, we will be using JavaScript without HTML.
 That's why you haven't seen these techniques before!
-We will address these techniques more thoroughly during your first mod, however, here are some quick definitions to help you become familiar with them.
+We will address these techniques thoroughly during Mod 1, however, here are some quick definitions to help you become familiar with them.

 * document.getElementById(): a method used to retrieve an element from a web page.
 Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById)
 * document.write(): a method used to write data to a webpage.
 Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/write)